How to change your Visa to a Temporary Resident Card in Mexico

 Nobody, and I mean nobody speaks English, you really have to do it on your own in Spanish

-Some people pay over 400 US$ to a lawyer to have this done for them, that is totally insane
+Some people pay over 400 US$ to a lawyer to have this done for them, that is totally insane with this guideline you can do it for free and only pay visa costs.

 it is manageable, just follow the flow and do as you are told without being smart

-make your own memory doing this and don’t believe all the bullshit on the internet about how difficult it is, for it is not!
+make your own memory doing this, and don’t believe all the bullshit on the internet about how difficult it is, for it is not!
 I speak only a little Spanish and even I managed.

 be patient and polite, the officers are very friendly, the cues are very long, but the waiting time is not very long.
-Every visit was done within 1 hour, again do not believe all the bullshit about long waiting hours and such, the cue is for different services and the guard keeps an eye on everyone and makes sure you get int he right cue inside.
+Every visit was done within 1 hour, again do not believe all the bullshit about long waiting hours and such, the cue is for different services and the guard keeps an eye on everyone and makes sure you get into the right cue inside.
 Once inside it actually goes pretty fast.

 Jeanette, a Dutch female nomad, started to travel the world at the age of 17.
 Walker of beaches, shell searcher and iPhone photographer.
 Writer and owner of two websites